- Oops!Something went wrong.Please try again later.

-If you're someone who's been along for the Marvel Cinematic Universe ride for the past 14 years, it might be a little difficult to plot a full rewatch of the whole saga.
-After the release of Black Panther: Wakanda Forever, the franchise stands at 30 films—a tough rewatch for any fan and a daunting task for anyone who thinks they might want to dive in for the first time.
+IF YOU'RE someone who's been along for the Marvel Cinematic Universe ride for the past 15 years, it might be a little difficult to plot a full rewatch of the whole saga.
+After the release of The Marvels, the franchise stands at 33 films—a tough rewatch for any fan and a daunting task for anyone who may be thinking about diving in for the first time.

 For existing fans, we can't blame you for wanting to watch Thor: Ragnarok here or Captain America: The Winter Soldier there.
 And if anyone just wants to watch the first film in a series—say, Black Panther or Guardians of the Galaxy—those movies tend to stand very nicely on their own.

 Still, though, the lasting appeal of the MCU is that this is a cinematic universe that fits together in a degree that has never even been attempted before.
-The world-building is pristine, and that's the point.
+The world-building is pristine and expansive, and that's the point.

 At the end of the day, if you're planning to really watch the MCU through, all the way, whether it's for the first time or the sixth time, there's only one right way to do it.

-The only way to watch the Marvel movies, is in the order in which they were released.
+The only way to watch all the Marvel Cinematic Universe movies is in the order in which they were released.

 If you've already seen every Marvel movie, you might want to rewatch them in chronological timeline order.